shawngraham/hist3907o/workbook/docs/Open-Access-Research/Exercises.md

 Then, install `mk-docs` ([instructions here](http://www.mkdocs.org/)).
 Since you already have a repository, navigate to it via your terminal or command line.
 Follow the instructions on that page to generate your site.
 Then, there's one command that will push your entire site to the `gh-pages` branch of your repository [instructions here](http://www.mkdocs.org/user-guide/deploying-your-docs/).
 Ta da!

 Now, you might run into hiccups, depending on how your system is set up.
 That's why this part of the exercises is called 'advanced'.
 See if you can solve them.
 Re-write this exercise with all the tacit bits spelt out - put it into your open notebook.
 Often, a major part of being a 'digital humanist' is uncovering all the tacit bits of how our digital tools are affecting our lives.

+You can also see this in action in [this video](http://site.craftingdigitalhistory.ca/landingpageingithub.html).

 -----